rstudio/rmarkdown/authoring_shiny.md

 ## Overview

 R Markdown has been extended to support fully interactive documents.
-Unlike the more traditional workflow of creating static reports, you can now create documents that allow your readers to change the assumptions underlying your analysis and see the results immediately.
+Unlike the more traditional workflow of creating static reports, you can now create documents that allow your readers to change the parameters underlying your analysis and see the results immediately.

 R Markdown leverages [Shiny](http://shiny.rstudio.com) at its core to make this possible.
 Here is a simple example of an R Markdown document with an interactive plot: